 This bill was introduced on September 29, 2008, in a previous session of Congress, but was not enacted.

 Representative for Colorado's 1st congressional district

 Length: 2 pages

-The “H.R.” in “H.R.
-7231” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+7231”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Click a format for a citation suggestion:

 Civic Impulse.
 (2016).
 H.R.
 7231 — 110th Congress: To repeal the exemption for hydraulic fracturing in the Safe Drinking Water Act, and for ....
 Retrieved from https://www.govtrack.us/congress/bills/110/hr7231

 “H.R.
 7231 — 110th Congress: To repeal the exemption for hydraulic fracturing in the Safe Drinking Water Act, and for ....” www.GovTrack.us.
 2008.
 February 8, 2016 <https://www.govtrack.us/congress/bills/110/hr7231>